TarunDaCoder/NeoVim-config/README.md

 # NeoVim-config
-Hello welcome to my neovim config, please rememeber that i did not make this config by myself, i reffered from a lot of good resources and thing is my final masterpiece :p
+Hello welcome to my neovim config, please rememeber that i did not make this config by myself, i reffered from a lot of good resources and this is my final masterpiece :p

 Enjoy!!!